 Expungement Changes Your Criminal Record in California

-There are several “meanings” to having your record expunged here in Los Angeles.
-First and foremost, getting an expungement will change your criminal record.
-Officially, the court will adjust your record to show that you pled not-guilty and that your charges were dismissed.
+Having your criminal record expunged in Los Angeles has several meanings.
+First and foremost, getting an expungement will change your record.
+Officially, the court will adjust your record to show that you pleaded not guilty and that your charges were dismissed.

-However, an expungement does not wipe a charge completely off of your criminal record.
+However, an expungement does not completely wipe a charge from your criminal record.
 Evidence that you were charged will remain, and there are a number of effects that are not reversed by an expungement.

-Benefits to Getting an Expungement in Los Angeles
+Benefits of Getting an Expungement in Los Angeles

 You can take steps to get your criminal record expunged in Los Angeles.
 If the court agrees to expunge your record, it can help you in several ways.
 For example, potential employers cannot use an expunged conviction against you.